How does a freelance writer, with no client experience go from earning $5 an hour to $180 an hour?

 Freelance Writing Jobs For Beginners Proposal Template

 The quality of most job proposals is low.
-It’s very easy to standout from the crowd.
+It’s effortless to stand out from the crowd.

 Just use some common sense in your proposal.

 When I apply for jobs, I use a simple 3-step approach.

 It seems to work (on Upwork at least), as Upwork says I get hired more often than other freelancers.

 What’s important is I don’t try to win a job by writing a proposal.